diegocedrim/organic/README.md

 # Running

 After installing, you can run this plugin using the following command on the terminal you use.
-As the command can be big, we broke it down into the following bash script.
+As the command can be big, we have broken it into the following bash script.

 ```bash
 ECLIPSE_PATH="/path/to/eclipse/installation"